 Garfield is also a lazy kind of cat and like many cats, he loves food and sleep.
 He’s the kind of cat all cat lovers adore.

 Another celebrity cat

-Another famous cat in books and in films is Mrs. Norris, the cat who owns Filch in Harry Potter.
-Filch likes to think he owns her but we know it’s the other way round.
+Another famous cat in books and in films is Mrs Norris, the cat who owns Filch in Harry Potter.
+Filch likes to think he owns her but we know it’s the other way around.